latest header logo

 7.2 Monitoring Library Dependencies

-Automate dependency monitoring with tools like Snyk and Dependabot.
+Automate dependency security monitoring using Snyk or Dependabot.

 7.3 Regular Security Assessments